-Several governments in Latin American nations have responded to the crisis by urging women to postpone pregnancy.
-But the availability of contraceptives is limited, especially in rural Latin America, and church authorities in the heavily Roman Catholic region oppose their use.
+Several governments in Latin American nations where abortion is essentially banned have responded to the crisis by urging women to postpone pregnancy.
+But the availability of contraceptives is limited, especially in rural Latin America, and Church authorities in the heavily Roman Catholic region oppose their use.